-- Composed of one representative from each NC BoS CoC Regional Committee and at-large Steering Committee members up to but not exceeding the number of Regional Committee representatives (members cannot be from agencies applying for funding) - Regional Committees should elect their Project Review Committee Representative during their fourth quarter leadership elections. - Reviews and rates each project application according to the current scorecard - Recommends ranked list of project applications for CoC collaborative application to the Steering Committee - Recommends application slate for annual ESG funding to the Steering Committee - Reviews application materials for agencies applying for projects being transferred from existing CoC grantees and provides recommendation for Steering Committee approval.
+- Composed of one representative from each NC BoS CoC Regional Committee and at-large Steering Committee members up to but not exceeding the number of Regional Committee representatives (members cannot be from agencies applying for funding) - Regional Committees should elect their Project Review Committee Representative during their fourth quarter leadership elections. - · Reviews and rates each project application according to the current scorecard - Recommends ranked list of project applications for the CoC Program collaborative application to the Steering Committee - Recommends application slate for annual ESG Program funding to the Steering Committee - Reviews application materials for agencies applying for projects being transferred from existing CoC Program grantees and provides recommendation for Steering Committee approvale.
+Coordinated Entry Council